bluekvirus/Stage.js/implementation/HOWTO.md

 If you don't know what they are, go for a quick look at their websites. (links are provided under the *Included Libraries* area on the left sidebar)

-We also maintain a list of 3rd party libraries for the developers to choose from in addition to the base libraries (as utilities).
-The utility libraries (e.g jquery-file-upload, store.js, uri.js, raphael.js, marked, moment.js, socket.io.js...) are carefully selected from the many open-source Javascript libraries out there to help with specific but generally-will-appear problems that a developer will encounter during the web application development process. (see more in the **Include other js libraries** chapter)
+We also maintain a list of 3rd party libraries for the developers to choose from in addition to the base libraries.
+These utility libraries (e.g jquery-file-upload, store.js, uri.js, raphael.js, marked, moment.js, socket.io.js...) are carefully selected from the many open-source Javascript libraries out there to help with specific but generally-will-appear problems that a developer will encounter during the web application development process. (see more in the **Include other js libraries** section)

-**Remember:** The goal of this framework is to assist you to make better use of *Marionette* (thus *Backbone*) by adding a conventional workflow, a toolset and an useful application container around.
+**Remember:** The goal of this framework is to assist you making better use of *Marionette* (thus *Backbone*).
 It is designed to keep you focused on building dynamic views without worrying about putting/linking/organizing them into a manageable whole.
 It is very important that you understand the 4 types of views (*ItemView, Layout, CollectionView and CompositeView*) offered by the *Marionette* pattern library.
+So that you can maximize the efficiency offered by our unique workflow, intuitive toolset and prepared application container.

 ###Choose the right distribution